CZ-NIC/fred-docs/EPPReference/ManagedObjects/Contacts.rst

    The contact handle.
 See :ref:`mngobj-handle-syntax`.

 ``postalInfo``
-   Information for the purpose of ordinary mailing, consisting of:
+   Information for postal purposes, consisting of:

    ``name``
-      The contact name. (personal or company)
+      The contact name (person or company).

    ``org``
-      The name of an organization.
+      The name of an organization (use with a company).
+You may leave this empty to signify a natural person.

    ``addr``
-      The postal address, consisting of:
+      The permanent address / company seat, consisting of:

       ``street``
          1–3 street line(s).